Retail: Pricing

+Retailers can employ different techniques to enhance sales volume and to improve the customer experience, such as Add-on, Upsell or Cross-sell; Selling on value; and knowing when to close the sale.

+Cost for the real-estate and theft tend to increase retail prices, while zoning can reduce competition.

-Types of retail outlets
+Types of retail formats

 Australia's Officeworks retails everything for the home office or small commercial office; stationery, furniture, electronics, communications devices, copying, printing and photography services, coffee, tea and light snacks.

 Apple's concept stores include video walls, Wi-Fi and desks to provide an immersive customer experience.

 A general store in Scarsdale, Victoria, Australia operates as a post-office, newsagent, petrol station, video hire, grocer and take-away food retailer.
 This type of store is referred to locally as a milk bar.